Nerkho/helm-charts/README.md

 # Nerkho's Helm Charts

-This repository contains Helm charts that I maintain.
+This repository contains Helm charts that are maintained by me.

 # Usage